-- 7.1 The Council will ensure that their officers have the necessary knowledge and skills to support those they regulate, including having an understanding of those they regulate that enables them to choose proportionate and effective approaches.
-The Council will also ensure that their officers understand the statutory principles of good regulation and of the Regulators Code, and how they deliver its activities in accordance with them. - 7.2 All officers will be formally authorised by the relevant Council to exercise specified powers under relevant statutes. - 7.3 The level of authorisation for each officer will be determined by their qualifications, experience and competence having regard to any relevant national guidelines.
+7.1 The Council will ensure that our officers have the necessary knowledge and skills to support those we regulate, to ensure a proportionate and effective approach.
+The Council will also ensure that our officers understand the statutory principles of good regulation and of the Regulators Code, and how they deliver its activities in accordance with them.

+7.2 All officers will be formally authorised I to exercise specified powers in accordance with the constitution.

+7.3 The level of authorisation for each officer will be determined by their qualifications, experience and competence having regard to any relevant national guidelines.

-- 7.4 Authorisation will be in writing and in a warrant card form, which will be shown on request.
-A copy of an officer's authorisation will be held in their personal file. - 7.5 The Council supports the principle of continuing professional development and will ensure that all officers are given additional in-post training to maintain up to date knowledge and skills.
+7.4 Authorisation will be in writing and in a warrant card form, which will be shown on request.
+A copy of an officer's authorisation will be held in their personal file.

+7.5 The Council supports the principle of continuing professional development through the annual appraisal and one to one meetings and will ensure that all officers are given additional in-post training to maintain up to date knowledge and skills.